ZxAYED/echosOfTheMind/readme.md

 JWT_SECRET=your-jwt-secret
 GEN_SALT=your-gen-salt
 ACCESS_TOKEN_SECRET=your-access-token-secret
-Start the application
+▶️ Start the Application
 bash
 Copy
 Edit
 npm start
-Visit the app
-Open http://localhost:3000 in your browser
+Now open http://localhost:3000 in your browser 🎉

 🧪 Usage Guide
-Register as a new user via the authentication endpoint
+✅ Register a new user

-Login using credentials to receive a token
+🔑 Login to receive a token

-Use the token in headers to:
+🛡️ Use token in Authorization headers to access secure routes

-Create, edit, or delete posts

-View and interact with admin functionalities (if authorized)

-Admins can:

-Block users

-Delete inappropriate or abusive content
+📝 Create / Edit / Delete posts

+👮 Admins can block users and manage content

 📬 Contact
-For any questions, suggestions, or feedback, feel free to reach out:
+Got questions or feedback?

 📧 Email: zzayediqbalofficial@gmail.com